ms/buildtogether.tech/conflict/index.md

 game *Ultima Online* [reported][ultima-online-players], "…we asked players what percentage of the player base were degenerate player killers.
 Players responded with 10%.
 The metrics told us the answer was closer to 0.1%."
-These findings and many others tell us that a small number of people cause a disproportionate amount of grief in our communities (online and otherwise), and that they seem much more common than they are because incidents of abuse and conflict loom large in our memories.
+These findings and many others tell us that <span i="toxic people!rarity of">a small number of people</span> cause a disproportionate amount of grief in our communities (online and otherwise), and that they seem much more common than they are because incidents of abuse and conflict loom large in our memories.

 The irony is that *The Walking Dead* and *Mad Max* have it completely backward: when a real disaster strikes, most people actually rise to the occasion.
 As
+<cite>Solnit2010</cite> describes, <span i="toxic people!misperception
-<cite>Solnit2010</cite> describes, neighbors don't turn on each other in the
-aftermath of an earthquake or a hurricane---instead, they are more likely to look out for each other than under normal circumstances.
+of">neighbors don't turn on each other</span> in the aftermath of an earthquake or a hurricane---instead, they are more likely to look out for each other than under normal circumstances.
 That doesn't make for exciting viewing, though, and the powerful have always wanted the rest of us to believe that the only alternative to their rule is chaos.

 </div>

 ## What to Do

 The first rule for meetings in <span x="important"/> was to agree on what the rules are so that everyone knows what's expected of them.
-A common understanding of how to handle conflict helps in the same way; as with first aid training, having some idea of what to do makes you more likely to actually do something when the time comes.
+A shared understanding of <span i="conflict (interpersonal)!handling">how to handle conflict</span>
+helps in the same way; as with first aid training, having some idea of what to do makes you more likely to actually do something when the time comes.

 Make sure you are not guilty of the same sin.
 :   You won't get very far complaining about someone else interrupting in